haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - Focusing on changing player turn innerHTML
   - SOLUTION:: creating a new function and return both of getassign and new assign variable with design
-- Reset gameBoard reset UI
+- Reset gameBoard reset UI PROGRESSING

 Feb 15

 - Solve clicking but removing once true is necessary.
 Find a way using ternary
 <!-- - Showing the winner and logic of the board -->

+Feb 16

+- update on checking if element is empty therefore using var.childNodes.length if empty checking